 SCRAG MOUNTAIN MUSIC Managing Director

 Lara Mones received a Bachelor of Arts degree in East Asian Studies from Middlebury College and a Masters of Arts Degree in Arts Management from American University.
 Professional experience includes: Festival Assistant for the Kennedy Center for the Performing Arts Japan!
-Culture + Hyperculture Festival (Washington DC), Festival and Projects Manager of Yellow Barn Music Festival (Putney, VT), and most recently Senior Program Officer in the Performing Arts Department of Japan Society (New York, NY).
+Culture + Hyperculture Festival (Washington DC), Festival and Projects Manager of Yellow Barn Music Festival (Putney, VT), Senior Program Officer in the Performing Arts Department of Japan Society (New York, NY), and Deputy Director of the Make Music Alliance (Brooklyn, NY).
 Lara served as a fellow with ELNYA (Emerging Leaders of New York Arts), a core volunteer or the New York Chapter of Music for Food, and is currently an Advisory Board Member of Kizua Dance.
 Lara resides in Middlebury, VT with her husband who teaches at Middlebuey College.
 Lara joined Scrag Mountain Music as Managing Director in Spring 2018.